 Across the way from Downtown San Diego you will find one of my favorite places- Coronado.
 This gem of a town has a magical island feel with the friendliest residents, great food, beautiful beaches and gorgeous views.
 It is one of those places you always want to be and never want to leave.
 Check out my favorite things to do in Coronado and see while you are there.

-The ULTIMATE Guide – Things to do in Coronado
+25 Incredible Things to do in Coronado California [An Ultimate Guide]

 Coronado is incredibly easy to reach via car as it is located right off the 5 freeway.
 You simply take the Coronado Bridge (75) right over and you are there in a hop skip & a jump.
 Easy peasy!
 Another way to get to Coronado is a 20 minute ferry ride from downtown San Diego.
 You can check out their schedule here.